pantherprotocol/metacoin/README.md

 ## Deploying the instance of GSN HUB to Mumbai network

+1. Run `yarn install `
-1. Add `pass12` file to the root of project with mnemonic words inside
+2. Add `pass12` file to the root of project with mnemonic words inside
-2. Fund the accounts using this faucet: https://faucet.matic.network/
+3. Fund the accounts using this faucet: https://faucet.matic.network/
-3. Run `npx gsn deploy --mnemonic ./pass12 --workdir . --network https://rpc-mumbai.maticvigil.com`
+4. Run `npx gsn deploy --mnemonic ./pass12 --workdir . --network https://rpc-mumbai.maticvigil.com`